kiprasmel/cputils/README.md

 usage:

-cputils-run FILENAME.cpp [- [INPUT_FILE]] [-a "EXTRA_COMPILER_ARGS"]... [-- EXTRA_COMPILER_ARGS]
+cputils-run FILENAME.cpp [OPTIONS]... [-- EXTRA_COMPILER_ARGS]

   where
     FILENAME.cpp                = source file you want to run

-    -                           = reuse previous input
+    -f [INPUT_FILE]             = read input from (default) INPUT_FILE
-                                  instead of reading from clipboard
+                                  instead of reading from stdin

-    INPUT_FILE                  = input file to take input from.
+    INPUT_FILE                  = specify your own INPUT_FILE instead of the default
-                                  default: FILENAME.cpp.txt
+                                  default: FILENAME.cpp.txt (configurable)

+    -c                          = read input from clipboard

-    --fc, --force-recompile     = force recompilation no matter if the hash matches or not
+    -r, --recompile             = force recompilation no matter if the file hash matches previously compiled file's hash
                                   default: false

-                                  (does not matter if user has not provided a hashing function in their config.
-See README for more info)
+                                  note: this does not matter if the user has not provided a hashing function in their config. see README for more info

+    -e, --edit                  = edit the INPUT_FILE with configured editor

     -a "EXTRA_COMPILER_ARGS"    = pass arguments to the compiler (quotes necessary), can be used multiple times.